Supreme Court strikes down Tennessee residency requirement for liquor licenses

 But critics, including a national chain, said the law amounted to discrimination against out-of-state residents in violation of principles of the commerce clause.

+Justice Samuel Alito, joined by Chief Justice John Roberts, Ruth Bader Ginsburg, Stephen Breyer, Sonia Sotomayor, Elena Kagan and Brett Kavanaugh, said that while the 21st Amendment gives "each state leeway in choosing the alcohol-related public health and safety measures that its citizens find desirable," it is "not a license to impose all manner of protectionist restrictions on commerce in alcoholic beverages."

-"Because Tennessee's 2 year residency requirement for retail license applicants blatantly favors the State's residents and has little relationship to public health and safety, it is unconstitutional," Justice Samuel Alito wrote in the majority opinion.
+"Because Tennessee's 2 year residency requirement for retail license applicants blatantly favors the State's residents and has little relationship to public health and safety, it is unconstitutional," Alito wrote.

 The case presented the high court with a rare opportunity to scrutinize the scope of the 21st Amendment that ended the Prohibition and gave states broad authority to regulate alcohol.